ondrap/mapbox-filter/README.md

-# Mapbox-filter - filtering mbtile file according to Mapbox styles
+# Mapbox-filter - filtering mbtiles file according to Mapbox styles

 A library that can interpret a subset of the Mapbox style epxression, a very simplified parser for the Mapbox style JSON and an executable that can: